-This course explores the dynamic world of small business management.
+This course will focus on the dynamic world of small business management.
 The focus is on practical information that would be useful in the real-world for students considering small business management.
 Students will learn about the rewards and challenges of operating a small business, including how to get a sustainable competitive advantage.
 The latest developments impacting small business such as new technology and global opportunities will be discussed.
 The course will also include information about the strategies used by successful small business owners.
+(3 credits)

 - ENG 101: English Composition 1